LostArtefacts/TRX/docs/COMMANDS.md

   `/wireframe off`
   Enables or disables the wireframe mode.
 Enter the debugging realm!

+- `/lighting on`
+  `/lighting off`
+  Enables or disables the lighting system.
+Bask in dynamic shadows or embrace bright clarity!

 - `/debug on`
   `/debug off`
   Toggles debug mode, turning your screen into a glorious display of dev scribbles.